Practice Areas Bakersfield Car Accident Lawyers

 What If I’m in an Accident Without a Seat Belt?

-If you’re not wearing your seat belt and you get into an accident, that doesn’t necessarily prevent you from collecting an insurance settlement or pursuing a lawsuit if you didn’t cause the accident.
+If you’re not wearing a seat belt and you get into an accident, that doesn’t necessarily prevent you from collecting an insurance settlement or pursuing a lawsuit if you didn’t cause the accident.

 California’s Motor Vehicle Safety Act mandates seat belt use: “A person shall not operate a motor vehicle on a highway unless that person and all passengers 16 years of age or over are properly restrained by a safety belt.”
 In other words, California law requires drivers to wear a seat belt and also holds drivers responsible for ensuring that all passengers are belted.
 Other codes cover vehicle restraints and safety seats for children and infants under 16 years old.